 5 The food – WOW – oh and the Beer and Sake too

 The food all over Japan is fantastic – forget your preconceptions about Japanese food – it is not all about sushi.
 The variety is amazing, everything from udon, ramen or soba noodle dishes and shabu-shabu steamboats to fried katsu and karaage chicken and pork to teriyaki and teppanyaki wagyu beef.

 And Okinawa beef rivals wagyu for flavour and tender succulence.
 Everything served is fresh, beautifully presented – an array of dishes at every mealtime even in the simplest of guest houses.

 While you’re here you must try the local distilled sake, awamore, which ranges in strength up to about 60 per cent proof.
 It’s similar to mainland Shochu sake but has a distinct flavour.
 Be sure to try the awamore sake on Yonaguni which is different again, made using organic Thai rice.

 And finally, the local beer rates a mention.
 There’s even a local beer in Yonaguni and the Kerama Islands – a decent drop and usually around $2.50 a bottle.

 6 The Culture and History

-Okinawa has a fascinating history, and a culture that is quite different to mainland Japan.
+Okinawa has a fascinating history and a culture that is quite different to mainland Japan.
 Until 1609 in fact, it was a separate empire, Ryuku, a title granted not by the Japanese emperor, but the Chinese emperor of the time.
-It remained an important trading port connecting China and Japan with the kingdoms of south-east Asia, right through Shogun rule, when the rest of Japan was closed country.
+It remained an important trading port connecting China and Japan with the kingdoms of Southeast Asia, right through Shogun rule, when the rest of Japan was a closed country.